panda3d/panda3d-docs/programming/shaders/list-of-glsl-inputs.rst

      float refractiveIndex;
    } p3d_Material;

-   // New in 1.9.0.
-The sum of all active ambient light colors. uniform struct {
+   // The sum of all active ambient light colors. uniform struct {
      vec4 ambient;
    } p3d_LightModel;

-   // New in 1.9.0.
-Active clip planes, in apiview space.
-If there is no clip
+   // Active clip planes, in apiview space.
+If there is no clip plane for a given
-   // plane for a given index, it is guaranteed to contain vec4(0, 0, 0, 0).
+   // index, it is guaranteed to contain vec4(0, 0, 0, 0).
    uniform vec4 p3d_ClipPlane[...];

-   // New in 1.9.0.
-Reports the frame time of the current frame, for animations. uniform float osg_FrameTime;
+   // Reports the frame time of the current frame, for animations. uniform float osg_FrameTime;
    // The time elapsed since the previous frame. uniform float osg_DeltaFrameTime;
    // New in 1.10.0.
 Contains the number of frames elapsed since program start. uniform int osg_FrameNumber;

-   // New in 1.9.1.
-If hardware skinning is enabled, this contains the transform
+   // If hardware skinning is enabled, this contains the transform of each joint.
-   // of each joint.
-Superfluous array entries will contain the identity matrix. uniform mat4 p3d_TransformTable[...];
+   // Superfluous array entries will contain the identity matrix. uniform mat4 p3d_TransformTable[...];

    // New in 1.10.
 Contains information for each non-ambient light.